+\begin{remark} { Theorem~\ref{th:Gibbsmixing} is proved by verifying Condition A for Bayesian Gibbs posteriors.
+The parameter $\kappa_1$ sets an upper bound on how the dimensionality of the parameter space $d$ can grow in relation to the sample size $n$.
+A smaller $\kappa_1$ value implies that a larger dataset is necessary for the target posterior to be well-approximated by a Gaussian distribution.
+The expression for $\kappa_1$ is given by:

-Theorem~\ref{th:Gibbsmixing} is proved by verifying Condition A for Bayesian Gibbs posteriors.
-The classical proof of the Gaussian approximation of Bayesian posteriors with smooth likelihoods is based on the Taylor expansion of the likelihood function around $\widehat\theta$~\citep[e.g.~see][]{Ghosh2003}.
+From the expression, $\kappa_1$ tends to be smaller if the loss function exhibits low smoothness, that means, $\beta_1$ is small.} The classical proof of the Gaussian approximation of Bayesian posteriors with smooth likelihoods is based on the Taylor expansion of the likelihood function around $\widehat\theta$~\citep[e.g.~see][]{Ghosh2003}.
 For the general non-smooth cases, we instead apply the Taylor expansion to the population level risk function $\m R$ and use chaining and localization techniques in the empirical process theory to relate it to the sample version.
-Moreover, we keep track of the parameter dimension dependence, making Theorem~\ref{th:Gibbsmixing} adaptable to more general cases under increasing dimension.
+Moreover, we keep track of the parameter dimension dependence, making Theorem~\ref{th:Gibbsmixing} adaptable to more general cases under increasing dimension. \end{remark}